-Name Description Values eventdate Date when the event was received on the Panda Advanced Reporting Toolserver.
-Date serverdate Date of the user's computer when the event was generated.
+Name Description Values eventdate Date and time when the event was logged on the Panda server.
+The console shows the field according to the time zone configured on the computer.
+Date serverdate Date and time when the event was logged on the user computer (in UTC format).
 Date muid Internal ID of the customer's computer.
-String in the following format: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx machineName Name of the customer's computer.
-String machineIP IP address of the customer's computer.
+String in the following format: xxxxxxxx-xxxx- xxxx-xxxxxxxxxxx machineName Name of the customer's computer.
+String machinelP IP address of the customer's computer.
 IP address criticalSoftEventType Indicates the existence of vulnerable software.
-Present itemHash Digest of the vulnerable program found on the computer.
-String fileName Name of the vulnerable file.
-String
+Present